AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 If you want to generate a video based on the first and last frame images, you can set the parameter `action` to `image2video`, and input the array of first and last frame image links `image_urls`.

-Next, we must fill in the prompt words needed for the next step to customize the generated video, which can specify the following content:
+Next, we must fill in the prompt words needed for the next step to customize the generated video, specifying the following content:

 - `model`: The model for generating the video, mainly `veo2`, `veo2-fast`, `veo3`, and `veo3-fast`.
 - `image_urls`: When selecting the image-to-video action `image2video`, you must upload the reference image links for the first and last frames.